ckarthickit/dagger-experiment/README.md

 - Use `@Singleton` to instantiate a `type` **only once** (per component).
-- Scope a `@Component` and it's corresponding `@Inject constructor enabled concrete type` (or) `@Binds abstract method` (or) `@Provides method`, with any Scoped annotation (here @Singleton) to instruct `how many instances of the "type"` can exist `for each instance of similarly scoped "@Component"`.
+- Scope a `@Component` and it's corresponding `@Inject constructor enabled concrete type` (or) `@Binds abstract method` (or) `@Provides method`, with any Scoped annotation (here @Singleton) to instruct `how many instances of the "type"` can exist per component.

 ## Multiple Components + Multiple Scopes , Component Dependencies. (ex8)